falco-m/market-basket-analysis-sql/README.md

 ## 💡 Executive Summary

-This analysis identifies strategic opportunities to increase revenue by **£878K (+10%)** through data-driven product bundling.
+This analysis identifies **two distinct bundle strategies to increase AOV by 15% (£477 → £550)**, generating an estimated **+£878K in annual revenue**.

 **The Data Driver: Why Bundling?**

 Exploratory analysis revealed a critical insight: **50% of all orders contain 15+ unique products** (median basket size).
 This proves customers are *already* mentally building collections—not just buying individual items.
 The strategic opportunity is to formalize this behavior through intelligent bundling to reduce friction at checkout and boost Average Order Value.

-**The Solution: Creation of 2 different product bundles **

-Using SQL Self-Joins on 18,405 transactions, I engineered two distinct bundling strategies based on co-purchase patterns:

-1. **High-Revenue "Volume" Bundles (Cash Cows):**
-   Product pairs with **high co-occurrence frequency** (200-321 times).
-These drive volume and repeat purchases.
-   - *Example:* JUMBO BAG RED RETROSPOT + STRAWBERRY appears together 321 times, generating **£50,964 total revenue**.
-   - *Strategy:* Pre-package as "One-Click" bundles with volume discounts for homepage and checkout merchandising.

-2. **High-Value "Premium" Bundles (Profit Drivers):**
+- The first strategy targets **20 high-volume product pairs** generating £635K combined revenue, ideal for "One-Click" pre-packaged bundles with volume discounts.
-   Product pairs with **lower frequency but exceptional unit economics** (£133-£206 avg pair value).
+- The second strategy focuses on **20 premium pairs** with low frequency but exceptional unit economics (£133-£206 avg pair value), suitable for targeted upselling to high-value customers.
-   - *Example:* DOORMAT NEW ENGLAND + HEARTS averages **£206.50 per pair** despite only 103 co-purchases.
-   - *Economics:* 30% higher average value than best volume bundle, generating £13K-£29K total revenue per pair.
-   - *Strategy:* Targeted upselling via personalized email campaigns to high-LTV customer segments.

 **Targeting Strategy:**